mamuliady/meteor-electrify/README.md

 Then, in your Meteor code (client and server), you can use the [meteor-electrify-client](https://www.npmjs.com/package/meteor-electrify-client) to call these methods.

+## Meteor NodeJs

+To change meteorjs node port, change the first parameter for this.$.freeport in NodeJS.prototype.start function

 ## Upgrading

 When upgrading to newer versions, it's **important** to know that: